AngusProjectPage/Java-code-smell-detector-with-javaparser/report.md

     - Correctly identified `roomNumber`, `accessPoint`, `fldi1`, `fldi2`, `fldc1`, `fldc2`, `veryPrivateData` are private fields being exposed by inner classes.

 ## Suggested Score
-Based on the performance and completeness of the analyser, we think a score of **90 out of 100** is fair.
+Based on the performance and completeness of the analyser, we think a score of **91 out of 100** is fair.
+This takes into consideration the small discrepancies between our code and what is requested in the marking scheme.

 ## Contribution Breakdown
 Each member contributed equally to the project, apart from Angus who put in .3 recurring % more effort.